 If you cannot find your bank or lender in the Help Center, see if it is doing business under a different name by checking the National Bank Operating Subsidiary List.
 Find the name of the parent national bank and use the Help Center to find its regulator.

 If you still cannot find your bank or lender, you can file your complaint with the state regulator that supervises the bank.
-Complaints about banks and lenders chartered in California may be filed with the Department of Business Oversight.
+Complaints about banks and lenders chartered in California may be filed with the Department of Financial Protection and Innovation (DFPI).
 To find other states' regulators, see the Conference of State Bank Supervisors Directory of State Banking Departments.